 Paddy McCartin: T1D in the AFL

-Paddy McCartin is an Australian Rules Football player who was diagnosed with Type 1 diabetes at the age of eight.
-He was the number one overall pick in the 2014 AFL Draft and spoke with Beyond Type 1 about the game and how he manages his T1D with the demands of being a professional athlete.
+Paddy McCartin is an Australian Rules Football player who was diagnosed with type 1 diabetes at the age of eight.
+He was the number one overall pick in the 2014 AFL Draft and spoke with Beyond Type 1 about the game and how he manages his type 1 diabetes (T1D) with the demands of being a professional athlete.

 When were you first diagnosed with Type 1 diabetes?

-I got diagnosed with diabetes in 2004 actually – I was 8 years old, so I’ve had it for 14 years.
+I got diagnosed with diabetes in 2004 actually—I was 8 years old, so I’ve had it for 14 years.
 It’s a bit of a weird process.
 I was quite young, obviously and I just got really sick over a number of weeks.
-I sort of started becoming really thirsty and then you go to the toilet a lot and then gradually over a three week period — I play AFL, Australian Rules Football — I stopped playing footy.
-I would hardly go to school and then I lost about eight kilos.
+I sort of started becoming really thirsty and then you go to the toilet a lot and then gradually over a three week period —I play AFL, Australian Rules Football—I stopped playing footy.
+I would hardly go to school and then I lost about 8 kilos.
 Finally, I went to the hospital and had a few blood tests and they told me I had T1D.

 Were you already playing Aussie Rules football before you were diagnosed?